 Augmented intelligence, or machines enhancing human imagination and intelligence, is the key to unlocking insight and ultimately becoming insights-driven.
 In effect, augmented intelligence solutions have the ability to improve lead generation, anticipate customer requirements, and enhance the customer experience.

 Augmented intelligence delivers a complete view of any customer, with insight derived from their most recent earnings call to premium external data sources.
 As a result, organisations can understand their customers more effectively than ever before.

 In turn, enterprises can cross-sell or upsell much more accurate and targeted opportunities.
 Although augmented intelligence is critical to becoming insights-driven, there are other steps that businesses must also take into account.

 For example, evaluating the performance of legacy infrastructure and existing investments is key to becoming insights-driven.
 As Squirro recommends, the assessment must consider the value of actions the technology is driving to improve outcomes.

 It is then much easier to determine an organisation’s priorities, but it is also worth noting that no single vendor can do everything.
 Instead, interoperability and open standards will help “unify the vision and bring everything together as one towards the common and overarching goal.”

-Above all, agile businesses are aware of the fact that humans and machines are smarter together.
-In effect, Augmented Intelligence is perhaps the single most important technology for companies looking to become insight-driven.
+Above all, agile businesses are aware that humans and machines are smarter together.
+In effect, augmented intelligence is perhaps the single most important technology for companies looking to become insight-driven.

 What does the future data scientist look like?
 Olivia Duane Adams, Chief Customer Officer and co-founder at Alteryx, offered her invaluable insight in our latest Ask the Expert